tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/egress-access-controls.md

 # Module 6-1: North-South Controls-Egress access controls

-**Goal:** Configure egress access control for specific workloads so they are allow to external DNS domain.
+**Goal:** Configure egress access control for specific workloads so they are allow to external DNS domain, and configure block-threadfeed policy so workloads within cluster are not allow to external networkset

 ## Steps